 Collateral received on a title transfer basis should be held in custody by the trustee.
-For other types of collateral arrangements, the collateral can be held by a third party depositary which is subject to prudential supervision, Assets pledged in such transactions
+For other types of collateral arrangements, the collateral can be held by a third party depositary which is subject to prudential supervision, and which is unrelated to the provider of the collateral.
+Assets pledged in such transactions by the Funds continue to be safekept by the Depositary.